jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

 - [postconfigure.sh](postconfigure.sh): The script that will actually call the JBoss-CLI script.

-With these 3 files in place, the next is to create a config-map and mount it under `/opt/eap/extensions` directory on the target container image(s).
+With these 3 files in place, the next step is to create a config-map and mount it under `/opt/eap/extensions` directory on the target container image(s).

 #### Creating the config map